Ardscoil Rís, Dublin: History and expansion

 Ardscoil Ris partly originated with the O'Brien Institute, a charitable residence and school for male orphans, in 1969.
 The new school incorporated the existing second-level students from the old school and day pupils from the surrounding area.
 Old dormitories were converted into classrooms and an old reception room became the staff room.

 In 1970 and 1971 six prefab classrooms were constructed, and on 21 November 1973 the new school building was officially opened by the Irish president, Éamon de Valera.

 In 1979 the school won the Hogan Cup, winning the All-Ireland Colleges football title for the only time.
-No Dublin school has won it since.

 In 1984 a new wing was added with dressing rooms, showers, a Library and Audio-Visual Room.
-The school continued to perform well on the sports field, and most students went on to third level education at this point.
+The school continued to perform well on the sports field, and most students went on to third-level education at this point.
 In 1998 a modern sports hall was completed and officially opened by the Taoiseach Bertie Ahern and Diarmuid Martin, the Archbishop of Dublin, and in 1999 six new classrooms were built, a new wing for the library was constructed, and some much needed office space has eased the pressure on space in the school.

 In 2001 the science labs were refurbished, and in 2003 the new computer room was completed, while in later years, the computers have been upgraded.
 In 2005 the school designated a permanent art room.